-- How have BIPOC (Black, Indigenous, and People of Color) communities responded to the ecological depredations of colonization and capital accumulation?
+- How have BIPOC (Black, Indigenous and People of Color) communities responded to the ecological depredations of colonization and capital accumulation?

-- How have colonization and capital accumulation affected environmental Indigenous and migrant epistemologies, cosmologies, and environmental practices?
+- How have colonization and capital accumulation affected environmental Indigenous and migrant epistemologies, cosmologies and environmental practices?

-- How are apparently “local” instances of environmental justice struggle connected with the apparently “global” scale of the Anthropocene and related problematizations of this term (Black Anthropocenes, the Plantationocene, the Capitalocene, the Anthrobcene, the Planthropocene, & the Chthulucene)?
+- How are apparently “local” instances of environmental justice struggle connected with the apparently “global” scale of the Anthropocene and related problematizations of this term (Black Anthropocenes, the Plantationocene, the Capitalocene, the Anthrobcene, the Planthropocene, and the Chthulucene)?

 - How can scholarship in the environmental humanities and social sciences contribute to decolonization?
-What are the environmental imaginations that drive anticolonial, antiracist, and decolonial struggles—and how might these be in tension with each other?
+What are the environmental imaginations that drive anticolonial, antiracist and decolonial struggles — and how might these be in tension with each other?

 - Jesse Arsenault, English; animal studies, postcolonial literature

 - Jessica Bardill, English; Indigenous studies, decolonial bioethics